-San Jacinto College in Texas offers free "Internationally Trained Professionals" classes for students with advanced degrees from another country who want to learn more about and navigate educational and employment systems in the U.S. They provide English language support in the context of higher education and professions.
-Case managers at San Jacinto College near
+San Jacinto College near Houston, Texas, offers free "Internationally Trained Professionals" classes for students with advanced degrees from another country who want to learn more about and navigate educational and employment systems in the U.S. They provide English language support in the context of higher education and professions.
+Case managers at San

-Best Practices & Bright Spots
+Best Practices and Bright Spots

-Houston, Texas support internationally trained immigrants and refugees by successfully marketing to recruit students; connecting students to employer, campus, and community resources; setting up successful orientations, information sessions, and/or tours at the college or with employers; and collecting data to more effectively meet the needs of students, employers, and the community.6
+Jacinto College support internationally trained immigrants and refugees by successfully marketing to recruit students; connecting students to employer, campus, and community resources; setting up successful orientations, information sessions, and/or tours at the college or with employers; and collecting data to more effectively meet the needs of students, employers, and the community.